Minecraft: Dimensions

-The End can be reached through an end portal, consisting of twelve end portal frames.
-End portals are found in underground structures in the Overworld known as strongholds.
-To find strongholds, players must craft eyes of ender using an ender pearl and blaze powder.
-Eyes of ender can then be thrown, traveling in the direction of the stronghold.
-Once the player reaches the stronghold, they can place eyes of ender into each portal frame to activate the end portal.
-The dimension consists of islands floating in a dark, bottomless void.
-A boss enemy called the Ender Dragon guards the largest, central island.
-Killing the dragon opens access to an exit portal, which, when entered, cues the game's ending credits and the End Poem, a roughly 1,500-word work written by Irish novelist Julian Gough, which takes about nine minutes to scroll past, is the game's only narrative text, and the only text of significant length directed at the player.
-At the conclusion of the credits, the player is teleported back to their respawn point and may continue the game indefinitely.
+The End can be reached through an End portal, which consists of twelve end portal frames.
+End portals are found in underground structures in the Overworld called strongholds.
+To locate a stronghold, players must craft eyes of ender from an ender pearl (the loot the enderman drops upon death) and blaze powder; when thrown, an eye of ender travels toward the nearest stronghold.
+Once there, the player activates the end portal by placing eyes of ender into each of its frames.
+The End itself consists of islands floating in a dark, bottomless void, with a boss enemy called the Ender Dragon guarding the largest, central island.
+Killing the dragon opens an exit portal; entering it triggers the game's ending credits, followed by the End Poem—a roughly 1,500-word text written by Irish novelist Julian Gough that takes about nine minutes to scroll past.
+It is the game's only narrative text and the only text of significant length directed at the player.
+After the credits finish, the player is returned to their respawn point and may continue playing indefinitely.

+In September 2026, it was announced that a new dimension named "The Sift" is coming to Java and Bedrock Edition in 2027.